-My lifelong interest in railroads began when I was five years old and my uncle who was a yardmaster for the AT&SF in Sweetwater, Texas put me on a yard switcher for an hour.
-Here is a picture of me and my uncle with Santa Fe FT 411C in the background.
+My lifelong interest in railroads began when I was five years old and a family friend who was a yardmaster for the AT&SF in Sweetwater, Texas put me on a yard switcher for an hour.
+Here is a picture of me and Herman Burge with Santa Fe FT 411C in the background.

 My parents were both from the Sweetwater area and while we spent most summers there, my father worked for Trans World Airlines and we lived in Wilton, Connecticut on the New York, New Haven & Hartford’s Danbury branch.